SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 #### Setting up Guaranteed Messaging Endpoints

-This integration guide shows receiving messages within the Spring Framework from a single JMS Queue.
-For illustration purposes, this queue is chosen to be an exclusive queue with a message spool quota of 2GB matching quota associated with the message VPN.
+This integration guide shows the receipt of messages within the Spring Framework from a single JMS Queue.
+For illustration purposes, this queue is chosen to be an exclusive queue with a message spool quota of 2GB, matching the quota associated with the message VPN.
 The queue name chosen is "Q/requests".

 ```
 (config)# message-spool message-vpn Solace_Spring_VPN